Skip to main content

 • a registered charity’s activities which are undertaken to achieve their charitable purpose, provided it is not a disbursement activity and it is transparent that the activity is on behalf of a foreign principal.

-If you assess that your community organisation is a foreign principal, you should consider notifying those you work with so that they are aware of any potential registration obligations that they may have when acting on behalf of or in an arrangement with your organisation.
-This is not a legal obligation for your community organisation, but would help others to be compliant with the Act.
+If your community organisation is itself a foreign principal under the FITS – for example, a foreign government related entity - please notify those you work with so they are aware of any potential registration obligations they may have when acting on your behalf or in an arrangement with your organisation.
+For example:

 • If you are a foreign principal and you direct another organisation or individual to post a statement on their social media encouraging their followers to vote for a particular political party in a federal election, then that organisation or individual may need to register that they did so on your behalf.